 The veto process isn't entirely suited to online games, so you'll probably want to play (at least in the early game) under the house rule that during a veto round, each player is considered to pass automatically if a later player has a veto token remaining.
 The endgame may need to proceed more carefully.

-If you want to arrange an online game or leave any feedback, try Chancery Lane's Facebook page:
+If you want to arrange an online game or leave any feedback, try the BoardGameGeek page for it, or Chancery Lane's Facebook page: